 If you're here, it's 99% likely that you think you're pregnant or just that you're absolutely terrified that you're pregnant.
 Or that maybe a little bit, you're actually hoping you are.
 It's also pretty likely that you're a teenager and you're feeling isolated about the whole thing.
 First off, (read the rest in your great-grandmother's voice) you're pretty lucky because back in my day we teens didn't know how to use Google and we had to just sit in an unmade bed staring out the window, wondering what the hell was happening in our uterus (end great-grandmother's voice).

-Now, if you've recently had unprotected sex or fear that your birth control method failed, and you're starting to get that cold sweat feeling every single time that your older cousin posts pictures of her new baby on Instagram, then you're in the right place.
+Now, if you've recently had unprotected sex or fear that your birth control method failed during intercourse, and you're starting to get that cold sweat feeling every single time you scroll past your cousin's new baby on Instagram, then you're in the right place.

 Finding out if you're pregnant is going to be the most crucial step in moving forward with your anxieties and the best way to know if you're pregnant or not is to take a pregnancy test.
 But, before we talk about how to get a pregnancy test, here are some quick reminders on what could cause your period to be late, if that's the reason you suspect you're pregnant: